-The City of Selma will act as the Lead Agency for this Project pursuant to the California referenced in this report are available for review in the Project file during regular business hours at 1710 Tucker Street, Selma, CA 93662.
+The City of Selma will act as the Lead Agency for this Project pursuant to the California Environmental Quality Act (CEQA) and the CEQA Guidelines.
+Copies of all materials referenced in this report are available for review in the Project file during regular business hours at 1710 Tucker Street, Selma, CA 93662.